fgrosse/blink/README.md

 ## Installation

-Currently blink does only compile on **linux** and requires **[libusb-1.0.12][5] or higher**.
+Currently blink does only compile on **linux** and requires **[libusb-1.0.12][5] or higher**. blink is build on travis using libusb 1.0.20.
+Refer to the [`.travis.yml`](.travis.yml) to it can be built on ubuntu.
+On Fedora 22 you can simply use `dnf install libusb-devel`.

 Use `go get` to install blink:
 ```